mozilla-releng/fxci-config/README.md

 1. Make changes in a local clone of this repository
 1. Determine which taskcluster environment is relevant, such as `firefoxci`; the options are in `environments.yml`.
-1. Use the `ci-admin diff` and `ci-admin check` to ensure the changes are what you expect, passing the appropriate `--environment`.
+1. Use the `tc-admin diff` and `tc-admin check` to ensure the changes are what you expect, passing the appropriate `--environment`.

    Examples:

-   * `ci-admin diff --environment=firefoxci`
+   * `tc-admin diff --environment=firefoxci`
-   * `ci-admin diff --environment=firefoxci --ids-only` - only show the id's of the resources to be modified (much shorter!)
+   * `tc-admin diff --environment=firefoxci --ids-only` - only show the id's of the resources to be modified (much shorter!)
-   * `ci-admin check --environment=firefoxci`
+   * `tc-admin check --environment=firefoxci`

 1. Submit changes to Phabricator for review.
    On landing, the changes will be applied automaticallyi.